DLR-FT/ModelBasedSTPA/README.md

 The profile was created with the Cameo Systems Modeler version 19.0 SP3

 This means that no guarantee is provided that the profile works with other versions.

+Howerver, a quick check for Cameo Systems Modeler version 2022 was executed and the updated profile uploaded in the Profile/2022x folder.

 Moreover, the profile is a proof-of-concept implementation and not a qualified product!